Mezcal and Jamaican rum come together in this Mai Tai variation to create a modern-day classic.

 What is the best alcohol to use in a Tia Mia Cocktail?

 A lot of the drinks we’ve looked at in the past have been pretty simple, usually only using between three and four ingredients.
 This cocktail is a little more involved.
 Don’t worry, that doesn’t mean it’s harder to craft; you just have a few more flavors to work with.
 That’s why I’d suggest going for a reliable mid-to-top shelf mezcal, something that you know is good, which will ensure that your cocktail’s flavors play together nicely.
-I’d also go for a either an aged honey-colored Jamaican rum, like Appleton, or a white one, like Wray & Nephew.
+I’d also go for either an aged honey-colored Jamaican rum, like Appleton, or a white one, like Wray & Nephew.
 If you choose your base alcohols wisely, you’ll get a delicious blend of smoky and tropical flavors.

 Ingredients

-- 1 ounce Mezcal
+- 1 ounce mezcal

-- 1 ounce Jamaican Rum
+- 1 ounce Jamaican rum

 - 1/2 ounce lime juice

-- 1/2 ounce orgeat almond syrup
+- 1/2 ounce orgeat syrup

 - 1/2 ounce dry curaçao